 Studies suggest that psychological safety is not yet the norm in most organizations.
 Despite best intentions, the pervasive nature of unconscious bias related to sex, ethnicity, disability, and more can sometimes make employees feel that organizations are hostile to them or their ideas.

+Fostering psychological safety isn’t a DEI fad, it’s simply the cornerstone of good leadership.
 In this relatable, engaging, and highly practical program, inclusive leadership speakers Jason Reid and Zoe Mitchell will show you strategies to help your organization foster belonging, reduce turnover, and create a highly engaged and innovative workforce.

 A photo of Zoe and Jason on stage with the slide "What is Psychological Safety?" in the background.